veetmoradiya3628/Tech_Book_Notes/Distributed Java App/Theory Notes.md

 - Have hands on with JSON, Java Object Serialization, Protobuff
 - Implement distributed search using TF-IDF algorithm with all component from scratch & do some hands on within this area
 - Hands on with HA Proxy and configuration for Load balancing
+- Setup distributed kafka cluster in local & docker env and have hands with Java Library for interaction
+- Hands on MongoDB for all database operations and setup
+	- Data Replication & Sharding setup in Mongodb